 We follow the IAM directory structure as defined in the official IAM documentation, but expect the contents of <instance_1> to be in the root of the ZIP-file.
-Hence, everything that can be added to the IAM instance directory can also be added in Airlock SaaS.
+Hence, everything that can be added to the IAM instance directory can also be added in Airlock as a Service.
 In addition to the IAM directory structure, a saas.yaml file can be included for further configuration.

 For instance, a ZIP file could look like this (not conclusive):